mltlachac/StereotypeThreat/README.md

 # MobileStereotypeThreat

 Materials for paper titled: "Impact Assessment of Stereotype Threat on Mobile Depression Screening using Bayesian Estimation".
+This paper introduces the Depression Stereotype Threat (DepreST) dataset.

+DepreST-CAT (Call and Text logs) is also available: https://github.com/mltlachac/DepreST-CAT

+For research updates, visit the Emutivo website: https://emutivo.wpi.edu/

 We used a PyMC3 implementation to perform the Bayesian estimation: https://docs.pymc.io/en/v3/pymc-examples/examples/case_studies/BEST.html